oddbird/oddleventy/content/talks/responsive-components.md

 Over the last decade
-Object-Oriented & Responsive design have become the norm -- with tools like flexbox, grid, and aspect-ratio giving us even more "intrinsic" layout options.
+Object-Oriented & Responsive design have become the norm -- with tools like Flexbox, Grid, and `aspect-ratio` giving us even more "intrinsic" layout options.
 Many of these ideals are baked into CSS, but there have always been a few limitations